puzzle/lightning-beer-tap/websocket_bridge/README.md

 # WebSocket Bridge

-The WebSocket Bridge connects to the invoces WebSocket provided by a running instance of the https://github.com/puzzle/ln-self-order-pos
+The WebSocket Bridge connects to the invoices WebSocket provided by a running instance of the https://github.com/puzzle/ln-self-order-pos

 ## build java application
 ```bash